shortdark/num-of-posts/post-volume-stats/readme.txt

 This section describes how to install the plugin and get it working.

 1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. The menu item "Post Volume Stats" should now be in your admin menu.

 == Screenshots ==